vnt87/geminiproxy-worker/README.en.md

 # Gemini API Proxy Worker for Cloudflare

-This project implements a Cloudflare Worker that acts as a reverse proxy for Google's Gemini API.
-It provides automatic API key rotation using Cloudflare KV store for persistence.
+This project is for those using Gemini free in Cline who need to constantly change API keys due to rate limits.
+It creates a relay server between your machine and Google Gemini endpoint, containing a list of your API keys that automatically rotates them in round-robin fashion.

 This is a TypeScript conversion of the original Go-based `geminiproxy` project, adapted to run on Cloudflare's serverless edge network.
+If you prefer Go or want to deploy via Docker, you can use the original project.

 ## Repository